 The Staff, Setting and Facilities

-University Counseling Services (UCS) serves as the community mental health center for the approximately 39,000 students at California State University, Northridge (CSUN).
+University Counseling Services (UCS) serves as the community mental health center for the nearly 40,000 students at California State University, Northridge (CSUN).
 UCS is a departmental unit within the Division of Student Affairs, under the jurisdiction of the Office of the Vice President for Student Affairs.
-UCS is comprised of a team of multidisciplinary staff working in a team setting, including Psychologists, Social Workers, a Marriage and Family Counselor, Case Managers, Psychiatrists, Psychiatric Residents, (Doctoral) Psychology Interns, a Peer Programs Coordinator, Graduate Assistants, Administrative Support Staff, and student Peer Educators.
+UCS is comprised of a team of multidisciplinary staff working in a team setting, including Psychologists, Social Workers, a Marriage and Family Counselor, Case Managers, Psychiatrists, Psychiatric Residents, (Doctoral) Psychology Interns, Social Work Interns, a Peer Programs Coordinator, Graduate Assistants, Administrative Support Staff, and student Peer Educators.
 Our counseling staff are diverse in their backgrounds and theoretical orientations (e.g., Adlerian, Biopsychosocial, Client-Centered, ACT, CBT, DBT, Existential, Family Systems, Feminist, Humanistic, Integrative, Interpersonal, Mindfulness, Multicultural, Motivational Interviewing, Psychodynamic, Relational, Solution-Focused, and Strength-Based), with most staff members being theoretically integrative.